SourceBox-LLC/FineFoundry/docs/user-guide/build-publish-tab.md

-# Build & Publish Tab
+# Publish Tab

-The Build & Publish tab converts your scraped data into a structured Hugging Face dataset and optionally pushes it to the Hub with a generated dataset card.
+The Publish tab converts your scraped data into a structured Hugging Face dataset and optionally pushes it to the Hub with a generated dataset card.

 Use this tab to: